Skip to Content

 You don’t need to do it alone.
 Talk to your health-care team or contact Diabetes Canada for information about services and support available in your community.

+Start by changing one thing at a time, and try to set realistic goals.
+Too many changes can be overwhelming, and small changes can build lasting habits over time.
 If you have prediabetes or are at high risk for developing type 2 diabetes, you may be eligible for the Canadian Diabetes Prevention Program at no cost to you.

 Diabetes Canada is a proud partner in the Canadian Diabetes Prevention Program.
 The program is a personalized, wellness program with health-care professionals that empowers you to lead a healthier life and may reduce your risk of developing type 2 diabetes.
 To find out if you’re eligible join the program today.